domschrei/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 ### Checking Docker Build Results

-After buliding the docker images, check to make sure the images have built successfully:
+After building the docker images, check to make sure the images have built successfully:

 1. Run `docker image ls` or `docker images`
 2. Make sure that you see `satcomp-infrastructure:common`, `satcomp-infrastructure:leader`, and `satcomp-infrastructure:worker` in the list of images.